microsoft/playwright/docs/src/trace-viewer.md

 You can also use `trace: 'retain-on-failure'` if you do not enable retries but still want traces for failed tests.

+There are more granular options available, see [`property: TestOptions.trace`].

 If you are not using Playwright as a Test Runner, use the [`property: BrowserContext.tracing`] API instead.

 ## Recording a trace